-73 This section describes tools to identify whether an agreement leads to horizontal unilateral effects.
+84 This section describes tools to identify whether an agreement leads to horizontal unilateral effects.
+The Ministry may apply these tools to validate the claims of the applicants.

-Market shares
+Market share

-- Market shares provide an overview of competition in a market.
-Applicants' combined market share is a useful proxy to measure applicants' market power, which represents their ability to raise prices above competitive levels.
-See also Annex 2, "checklist of data expectations". - As market shares do not account for other important factors in determining the likely horizontal unilateral effects, other analyses such as the closeness of competition between the airlines with other competing airlines will be needed to supplement market share analysis.
+- 85 Market shares provide an overview of competition in a market.
+Applicants' combined market share is one tool to measure applicants' market power, which represents their ability to raise prices above competitive levels.
+See also Annex 2, "checklist of data expectations". - 86 As market shares do not account for other important factors in determining the likely horizontal unilateral effects, other analyses such as the closeness of competition between the airlines with other competing airlines will be needed to supplement market share analysis.